 By Gary Null, PhD; Carolyn Dean MD, ND; Martin Feldman, MD; Debora Rasio, MD; and Dorothy Smith, PhD Something is wrong when regulatory agencies pretend that vitamins are dangerous, yet ignore published statistics showing that government-sanctioned medicine is the real hazard.

 Until now, Life Extension could cite only isolated statistics to make its case about the dangers of conventional medicine.
+No one had ever analyzed and combined ALL of the published literature dealing with injuries and deaths caused by government-protected medicine.
+That has now changed.

 Ron Wyden’s hemp amendment fails